 Penland School of Craft is an international center for craft education offering residential workshops, residencies, community education programs, and exhibitions.
-Located on 420 acres in the NC Mountains, Penland has 16 teaching studios and 57 historic and contemporary buildings.
-Penland School of Crafts is an equal opportunity employer with a staff of 70.
-Penland operates with a $44 million endowment and an annual operating budget of $6 million.
-Penland is located about an hour northeast of Asheville, NC.
+Located on 423 acres in the NC Mountains, Penland has 16 teaching studios and 60 historic and contemporary buildings.
+We are an equal opportunity employer with a staff of 70 and serve 1500 students and 14,000 visitors annually.
+Penland operates with a $54 million endowment and an annual operating budget of $6.7 million.
+We are located about an hour northeast of Asheville, NC.
 Our mission supports individual and artistic growth through creative practice and discovery.

-This experience will start by May 8 to allow for an on-campus quarantine and COVID testing period.
-Training begins on May 17.
-The internship will conclude by September 10, 2021 (Start and end dates have some flexibility).
-If summer programming is adjusted or canceled, we will align this internship with these changes.
-If necessary, we will work to communicate any changes promptly.
+Training begins on May 16.
+The internship will conclude September 2, 2022 (Start and end dates have some flexibility).
+If summer programming is adjusted or canceled, we may align this internship with these changes.
+We will work to communicate any changes promptly.

-In this position, you will receive a $1000 stipend, and housing and meals will be provided at no charge to you for the duration of the internship period.
-If the dining hall is closed, we will provide you a $75 stipend for each week of closure.
+In this position, you will receive a $3000 stipend, housing and meals will be provided at no charge to you for the duration of the internship period.
+If the dining hall is closed, we will not offer food, but there are kitchen facilities in the housing units.
 Class and studio access are not provided.
 Penland will work with individuals seeking educational credit for the internship and meet any college or university requirements.
 Details can be discussed in the interview process.

 - Facilitate the summer scholarship recognition program, i.e., assist with student orientations, collect and manage student thank-you letters/evaluations, conduct student interviews, and prepare donor thank-you packages